NuGet/NuGet.Client/docs/workflow.md

 - For comments that are just optional suggestions or are explicitly non-blocking, prefix them with "nit: " or "non-blocking: ".
 - When to mark a PR as "Approved"
   - You feel confident that the code meets a high quality bar, has adequate test coverage, is ready to merge.
-  - You have left comments that are uncontroversial and there is a shared understanding with the author that the comments can be addressed or resolved prior to being merged without significant discussion or significant change to the design or approach.
+  - You have left comments that are uncontroversial and there is a shared understanding with the author that the comments can be addressed or resolved either within this PR or a follow up PR, without a significant change to the design or approach.
+If the author pushes a new change addressing those comments, you may need to re-approve as it's required that the latest iteration of a PR is approved.
 - When to leave comments without approval
   - You do not feel confident that your review alone is sufficient to call the PR ready to merge.
   - You have feedback that may require detailed discussion or may indicate a need to change the current design or approach in a non-trivial way.